 It’s great to see that our Ayer’s Island summer residents have returned.

 They were spotted at the nest on April 7; they have typically arrived back within one week of that date!

-The first osprey chicks were born at the Ayers Island nest in 2005.
-Up until this year, the adult pair had returned each year since 2005, and raised a total of 19 chicks.
+The first Osprey chicks were born at this nest in 2005.
+The adult pair has returned each year since then, and raised a total of 19 chicks.

 |Ayers Island Fledglings

 View our Picture Gallery to see photos from a past season.